Fat Lie Theory: Notation for VB-groupoids

 with differential given by\footnote{The structure of the ruth $\calE_G$ is denoted by $\partial,R_1,R_2$.
 Defining this structure out of $V_G$ uses a cleavage; we will recall the construction in Section \ref{sec: Relation to Representations up to homotopy}.}

-We view the dual ruth $\calE_G^*$ as being concentrated in positive degrees as well (this is a non-standard convention; we come back to this in the next section).
+We view the dual ruth $\calE_G^*$ as being concentrated in positive degrees as well (this is a non-standard convention; we come back to this in Remark \ref{rema: dual of ruth}).

 We describe a new model for the VB-complex in Section \ref{sec: fat extensions}, which comes from understanding VB-groupoids as a fat extension.
-In Section \ref{sec: Ruths as differential graded modules}, however, we adopt a point of view on ruths which allows us to see all the different models of VB-complexes canonically as ruths.
+In the next section, Section \ref{sec: Ruths as differential graded modules}, we adopt a point of view on ruths which allows us to see all the different models of VB-complexes canonically as ruths.
 The model $\calE_G$ will then be called a split ruth.